Tony Kanaan: American Le Mans Series

 Kanaan competed in the American Le Mans Series in 2007 in the No. 26 XM Satellite Radio Acura Courage ARX-01a-Acura AL7R 3.4L V8 for Andretti Green Racing in the LMP2 class.
 Bryan Herta and Dario Franchitti shared driving with Kanaan at the Mobil 1 12 Hours of Sebring and won its class, finishing 2nd overall.
 Kanaan came 17th with 39 points.

 Kanaan returned in 2008 in the No. 26 XM Satellite Radio Acura ARX-01b-Acura AL7R 3.4 L V8 for Andretti Green Racing.
 Kanaan drove at the Monterey Sports Car Championships.
 The car started 5th in class and won, finishing 3rd overall.
 Kanaan finished 22nd in the LMP2 standings.

 Rolex Grand-Am Sports Car Series

 Kanaan first competed in the Rolex Grand-Am Sports Car Series in 2013.
 Kanaan finished 58th in the DP standings with 22 points and 138th in the GT standings with 16 points.

 Tudor United SportsCar Championship

-He first competed in the Tudor United SportsCar Championship for Chip Ganassi Racing in the No. 02 Riley MkXXVI-Ford EcoBoost 3.5L Turbo V6 in the P class.
+Kanaan first competed in the Tudor United SportsCar Championship for Chip Ganassi Racing in the No. 02 Riley MkXXVI-Ford EcoBoost 3.5L Turbo V6 in the P class.
 Kanaan came 38th with fifty points in the P class.